 Due to federal law, we are unable to fill prescriptions.

 If you wish to fill a prescription before you leave our campus, there is a full-service, Medical Center Pharmacy located on the first floor of the Physician Office Center.
-It is open Monday through Friday, 7:30 am to 6 pm, Saturday 10 am to 2 pm (closed football Saturdays).
+It is open 7:30 am to 6 pm Monday through Friday, and 10 am to 2 pm Saturday (closed football Saturdays).
 The pharmacy provides prescription services and accepts most insurance prescription plans.
 The pharmacy also carries a selection of over-the-counter medications and supplies.
 Call 304-598-4848 for information.

 Your nurse will make a return appointment for you; most patients return to the Physician Office Center for follow-up visits.
 You may also make your own follow-up plans.

 If you experience heavy bleeding or have trouble breathing after you leave the hospital, go immediately to the nearest emergency room.
-If you are having other problems, or have any questions, call: Ruby Day Surgery Center 304-598-6200 or WVU HealthLine 800-982-8242 or 304-598-6100 (A registered nurse answers this line.)
+If you are having other problems, or have any questions, call Ruby Day Surgery Center at 304-598-6200 or WVU HealthLine at 800-982-8242 or 304-598-6100 (A registered nurse answers this line.).